 I primarily create work in non-traditional spaces; emphasizing the interpersonal experience that emerges when audience and performers are close in proximity and blurring the fourth wall.

 I strive to empower those I work with by reinforcing ethically sound formalities, including bringing together racially diverse movers, respecting dancer's body size and appearance, holding space for fluidity of gender identities, and holding space for being an individual within a structure.

-These values persist within my solo work and in my company, VLA DANCE, and I ask to respectfully be held accountable.
+These values persist within my solo work and in my company, VLA DANCE.